-Implementation of Agile demands high level of commitment and training within the organization along with reevaluation of existing narratives to successfully adapt to the modern development convention.
+Implementation of Agile demands a high level of commitment and training within the organization.
+Along with this, it also demands a re-evaluation of existing narratives to adapt to the modern development convention successfully.

-Agile methodology extensively promotes continuous iteration of development and testing practices coherently held fast throughout the software development lifecycle of the project to deliver high quality services in reduced time.
+Furthermore, agile methodology extensively promotes continuous iteration of development and testing practices coherently held fast throughout the software development lifecycle of the project to deliver high-quality services in reduced time.
 Agile methodologies are characterized by self-organizing teams authorized to achieve specific business objectives.
-They focus on swift and frequent deliverables by evaluating and determining successive phases for software development solutions
+They focus on swift and frequent deliverables by evaluating and determining successive phases for software development solutions.

 The agile software development emphasizes on four core values.

 - Individual and team interactions over processes and tools

 - Responding to change over following a plan